AndrewCuHo/PPG-Optical-BG/readme.md

 ## Model
 1. Using U-transformer.
 2. Baseline VGG, ResNet, ViT.
-3. Add LSTM gate like (iformer + multi task gate + LSTM-Trasnformer)
+3. Add LSTM gate like for Two-Stream -> connection like U-net
+4. Complete One Stream, How to  add the optical wave stream ?